-The Department of Spiritual Life facilitates opportunities that allow students, faculty, and staff in our campus community to encounter God in worship, in his Word, and in community with others who are seeking to follow Christ.
+We facilitate opportunities that allow students, faculty, and staff in our campus community to encounter God in worship, in his Word, and in community with others who are seeking to follow Christ.
 Spiritual Life gives leadership to our weekly Convocation services, striving to make them God-centered, biblically saturated, spiritually formative, and missionally engaged.
 We connect students to one-on-one opportunities for spiritual mentorship/discipleship and also offer various small group Bible studies and discussion groups that help one another grow in our relationships with God wherever we are.
 HCU Spiritual Life partners closely with local churches and campus ministries to provide students with chances for connection, small groups, retreats, and opportunities for mission engagement in Houston, across the state, and around the world.
-You can find the Spiritual Life team above the University Spirit Store in the Brown Administrative Complex or contact them at spirituallife@HC.edu.
+You can find the Spiritual Life team above the University Store in the Brown Administrative Complex or contact them at spirituallife@HC.edu.

-Assistant Provost and Dean of Spiritual Life: Scott Bertrand Campus Minister: Saleim Kahleh Baptist Student Ministries Director: Rev. Nathan Mahand
+Assistant Provost and Dean of Spiritual Life: Scott Bertrand Campus Minister: Saleim Kahleh Director of Worship and Discipleship: Nick Villalon Baptist Student Ministries Director: Rev. Nathan Mahand